cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-20-Part-2-pipelines.md

 ![Meat](/images/pipelines/meat.jpg)

+## The real meat of the code

 The real meat of the code
 starts in the SecureContext.
 When a new connection or Pipeline needs to be wrapped in a secure TLS blanket you simple call securityContext.CreateSecurePipeline(pipeline); this will return an ISecurePipeline.
 This implements IPipelineConnection allowing you to then chain it down a tree (eg an HTTP, Websockets or your protocol next).
 Internally what this call does is create a new SecurePipeline.

-This class is a generic with SecurePipeline<T> where T : ISecureContext.
+This class is
+a generic with SecurePipeline<T> where T : ISecureContext.
 So the SecurePipeline is common to OpenSsl, SSPI, and maybe SecureTransport(Osx) and others in the future.
 This class does most of the Pipelines handling, the byte reading loop etc. The most important public methods are